 Nellie says, “I don’t know about that, Boone.
 But I do know these wagons are a lot more comfortable to ride in than any other wagon I’ve been in.
 I have to wonder how sore I’d be from spending all this time on the seat of a normal wagon.
 The cushions we made to sit on help, but the big help is the springs taking a lot of the small bumps out of the ride.”

-He grins, and says, “When I saw how they did that for the buggies I knew we could do it for the wagons, but I wasn’t sure how big to make them.
-One of their engineers knew what size to make them.”
+He grins and says, “When I saw how they did that for the buggies I knew we could do it for the wagons, but I wasn’t sure how big to make them.
+However, one of their engineers knew what size to make them.”

 They chat for another ten minutes before they’re far enough out of the town Boone has to move further ahead to scout the trail.

 On Wednesday September 18th, 1861 they reach Rock Island, Illinois, on the shore of the Mississippi River and they take the ferry across the river to Davenport, Iowa.
 Due to the fort in the river there’s a lot of soldiers in the town, so it’s safe, and they stay for the afternoon to buy perishable supplies then move out the next morning.